granolagabrielle/EDA-Solo-The-Knitty-Gritty/README.md

 The Knitty Gritty is a web application I developed and designed to address common challenges faced by knitters.
 The application allows users to manage their yarn stash, pattern library, and ongoing knitting projects.

-To see the fully functional site, please visit: TBD

 ## Screen Shot

 <img width="1434" alt="Screen Shot 2024-07-07 at 5 33 22 PM" src="https://github.com/granolagabrielle/EDA-Solo-The-Knitty-Gritty/assets/135292783/df0a41fd-7fba-444f-bb4a-421c0f097c5c">